bennadel/FeatureFlagsBookApp/README.md

 ## Change Log

+* **2024, June 5**: I've started working on the client / consumer / evaluator portion of the playground.
+This would normally be an external project (in your language of choice); but, in this case, it's all part of the playground.

 * **2024, June 4**: Defining some demo data that will be used to create a default experience.
 This includes a set of sample users against which the feature flags can be evaluated.

 * **2024, June 2**: Considering the use of a `resolutionMode` in the data structure to create flexibility in which variants are returned to the user.

 * **2024, May 27**: Starting to consider data-structure of feature flag.

 * **2024, May 27**: Added a light-weight authentication workflow.

 * **2024, May 23**: Created repository.